One of the absolute must-visit places in Georgia, Kazbegi has to be a key part of any itinerary to this country.

 Like most places in Georgia, Kazbegi tap water is drinkable as it comes straight from the mountain streams – it is likely to be freezing cold though – so bring your refillable water bottle.

-You may also want to bring some warm clothing for the night time in Kazbegi (especially if you are camping, along with a travel cutlery set for picnics and a headlamp and power pack in case of power failure.
+You may also want to bring some warm clothing for the evening and night in Kazbegi (especially if you are camping, along with a travel cutlery set for picnics and a headlamp and portable charger in case of power failure.

 Wifi can be patchy out here, so ensure your phone is loaded with data credit too in case you need to use it or make a phone call.
 Generally, the coverage is quite good across the region.